Academic Regulations Governing PG Studies, 2023-24

 On successful completion of the thesis examination, candidates must submit a final version of the thesis by the deadline as required by the University or a date specified by the Thesis Examination Committee, whichever is earlier.

 In the event that a candidate misses the specified deadline, the candidate will be viewed to have failed to meet the thesis examination requirements of the University and will be deemed to have failed the requirements of the degree program being pursued.
-If the delay in submitting the final thesis is no fault of the candidate, the candidate may appeal for an exception to be made for the above rules to be lifted.
+If the delay in submitting the final thesis is throught no fault of the candidate, the candidate may appeal for an exception to be made for the above rules to be waived.

 5. Course Registration